 2012 Positive Reinforcement of Cats

-Positive reinforcement is defined as giving a reward - something that is desirable for the individual - to increase the likelihood of that behavior recurring.1 Cats learn best through positive reinforcement.
+Positive reinforcement is defined as giving a reward – something that is desirable for the individual – to increase the likelihood of that behavior recurring.1 Cats learn best through positive reinforcement.
 Favorite rewards for cats include delicious treats, catnip, interactive play, and petting or grooming.
-It is important to remember that the reward must be desirable to that individual cat, and may vary between cats.
+It is important to remember that the reward must be desirable to that individual cat and may vary between cats.

-Rewards must be given immediately, within 3 seconds, so that we don't inadvertently reward other behavior that may happen after the desired one.
+Rewards must be given immediately, within 3 seconds, so that we don’t inadvertently reward other behavior that may happen after the desired one.
 Rewards can be used to train a cat to do a desired behavior or to teach a cat which behavior is wanted.
 For example, a cat can be taught to sit if rewarded immediately after sitting, and especially if it is done consistently early in training.
-If we want a cat to scratch on a scratching post, entice it to do so, and when the cat scratches in the desired location, immediately reward.
+If we want a cat to scratch on a scratching post, entice them to do so, and when the cat scratches in the desired location, immediately reward them.

 It is important that rewards are not unintentionally given for undesirable behavior.
 Ignoring or redirecting negative behavior is the best way to eliminate that behavior.
 For example, if a cat is meowing for food and you ignore the cat while meowing, the cat will likely stop meowing to be fed.
 Feed the cat when it is not meowing.